 The park features the wooden coaster Thunder Run.
 In 2016, the former twin-track racing coaster, Twisted Twins, got a makeover into a hybrid wooden-steel coaster.
 Now featuring an IBox track and known as Storm Chaser, it has been getting favorable reviews.
 Kentucky Kingdom opened a new steel coaster, Lightning Run, for the 2014 season.
 The T2 inverted coaster got a makeover and reopened in 2015 as T3.

 Among the park's flat rides are Cyclos, a pendulum thrill ride, the 130-foot tall SkyCatcher swing ride, an Enterprise, a Himalaya and a Breakdance.
 Other rides at the park include a 150-foot-tall Ferris wheel, The Raging Rapids river raft ride, and the Mile High Falls splashdown ride.
 There is also a "5-D" Cinema, which offers ride films such as "Angry Birds."

 Younger children can head to King Louie's Playland.
 Rides there include a carousel, the Rio Grande train, and the Whirl-A-Round Swings.

-In 2014, the adjacent Hurricane Bay Water Park introduced many new slides and attractions including three new water slide towers, a fast-moving adventure river, and a wave lagoon.
+In 2014, the adjacent Hurricane Bay Water Park (which is included with admission to the them park) introduced many new slides and attractions including three new water slide towers, a fast-moving adventure river, and a wave lagoon.
 The water park's highlights are Deluge, an uphill water coaster, and Deep Water Dive, one of the industry's tallest and most thrilling water slides.